RamiresOliv/MinecraftServerMenu/Redirect.md

     console.log(request)

-    document.getElementById("message").innerHTML = request
+    document.getElementById("message").innerHTML = request;

     function StartRedirect() {
-        window.location.href = request
+        window.location.href = request;
     }
 </script>

 # Redirection iminent!

-you are leaving our website you are accessing another site do you want to continue and goto the<p id="message"></p>?
+you are leaving our website you are accessing another site do you want to continue and goto the <p id="message"></p> s?
 <br />

 <button onclick="StartRedirect()">Yes and Continue</button>\